Paulkimaili/Maji-Ndogo-water-access-Infrastructure-dashboard/README.md

 Dataset snapshot:

+Attribute: Detail
+Rows       -60,146
+Columns    -23
+Geographic scope- 5 provinces, multiple towns

-AttributeDetailRows60,146Columns23Geographic scope5 provinces, multiple townsKey variablesWater source type, contamination/pollutant levels, queue times, demographic indicators, population served
+Key variables; Water source type, contamination/pollutant levels, queue times, demographic indicators, population served

 The goal of this dashboard is to apply data cleaning, exploratory data analysis (EDA), and visualization techniques to answer practical questions: Where are people underserved?
 Which water sources are most relied upon?
 How do queue times and demographics vary across the country?
 The resulting insights are intended to support data-driven decisions for improving water infrastructure.